grey3303/Lago2D-TextureEditor/README.md

 # Lago2D-TextureEditor
 This is a Scratch texture editor.
-It is not practical.

 ## Welcome to Lago2D Texture Editor
 - You can create textures.